 Blood stays contained in the closed circulatory system and flows in one direction.
-The path doesn’t change:
+The path does not change:

-Blood vessels, except capillaries, have walls made of three layers.
+Blood vessels, except capillaries, have walls made of the following three layers:

-Arterioles branch into networks of capillaries, tiny and narrow vessels.
+Arterioles branch into networks of tiny narrow vessels known as capillaries.
 These have thin walls and a large surface area to aid in diffusion, which consists of the exchange of oxygen and nutrients between the tissues and the blood.
 The narrowing of capillaries slows the movement of the blood to allow more time for diffusion.